ay4325434/TetrisISU/readme.txt

   If you place the T-piece flat and insert to cover slots 1, 2, 3, and 4, you can rotate it left to cover slots 5, 6, 7, and 8.
 This is only possible because any other case in the wall kick table will result in a collision.
+This feature may or may not be implemented.

 Credits